$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Conclusion and remark

 In conclusion, our work shows that the spin-Hopf insulator is a novel phase with a surface $\Z_{2}$ Kane Mele order.
 This topology has a higher-order character that is manifested by the helical hinge states in the presence of particle-hole inversion symmetry.
 With four-fold rotation symmetry, the spin Hopf insulator is the first concrete model for delicate class-AII topological insulators that have nonzero RTP and associated gapless states on sharp boundaries.
 In addition, we have also explored the novel Dirac dipole band degeneracy at the phase transition point between a spin-Hopf insulator and a trivial insulator.

+It is important to note that being non-magnetic (i.e., time-reversal invariant) makes the spin-Hopf insulators much more practical in different experimental platforms than Hopf insulators.
+On one hand, non-magnetic materials are more abundant in solid materials, which is the reason why the realization of Chern insulator \cite{chang2013experimental} is much harder than its time-reversal analog – the quantum spin Hall insulator \cite{konig2007quantum}.
+On the other hand, in recent years, lots of highly-controllable metamaterials like photonic and acoustic crystals has been developed to implement topological phases \cite{ozawa2019topological,xue2022topological}.
+Most of these systems naturally preserve time-reversal symmetry, and it usually requires highly nontrivial engineering to break the time-reversal symmetry \cite{wang2009observation,hafezi2013imaging,yang2015topological}.
+Meanwhile, non-magnetic systems are actively being studied for potential spintronic applications \cite{murakami2003dissipationless}, e.g., spin-charge conversion \cite{Zucchetti2018tuning} and spin Hall conductance \cite{guo2008intrinsic}.
+Therefore, we hope our works inspires further spintronic studies of non-magnetic topological insulators.

-Besides the phenomena of the spin-Hopf model discussed in this work, there are also some open questions for future research. (i) Though the topology of spin Hopf insulator with TR symmetry and particle-hole inversion symmetry can be diagnosed by the surface $\Z_{2}$ invariant, it is unclear whether there is a corresponding bulk topological invariant, i.e., whether the spin Hopf insulator is bulk obstructed or boundary obstructed is still unclear. (ii) We have mentioned that adding momentum-independent bands into the system while preserving the TR and particle-hole inversion symmetry will not destroy the surface $\Z_2$ invariant, and thus generalizes the spin-Hopf model to larger numbers of bands.
-However, it is unclear if there is a homotopic invariant for larger band spin-Hopf insulators like that for the larger band Hopf insulator protected by particle-hole inversion symmetry discussed in Ref.~\onlinecite{Liu2017symmetry}. (iii) Recently, Ref.~\onlinecite{alexandradinata2022topological} has discussed the potential for a large transverse photovoltaic effect in class A delicate TIs with nonzero RTP.
+Besides the phenomena of the spin-Hopf model discussed in this work, there are also some open questions for future research. (i) Though the topology of spin Hopf insulator with only TR symmetry looks like a boundary obstructed topological phase in the sense that the topology is protected by both the energy gap and the Wannier gap, the surface gap closing will not change the surface $\mathbbm{Z}_{2}$ that is unlike what in electric multipole insulators that have boundary obstructed topology \cite{benalcazar2017quantized,benalcazar2017electric,khalaf2021,zhu2021multi}.
+The relationship between the spin-Hopf insulators and boundary obstructed topological phases need further discussions. (ii) We have mentioned that adding momentum-independent bands into the system while preserving the TR and particle-hole inversion symmetry will not destroy the surface $\Z_2$ invariant, and thus generalizes the spin-Hopf model to larger numbers of bands.
+However, it is unclear if there is a bulk homotopic invariant for larger band spin-Hopf insulators like that for the larger band Hopf insulator protected by particle-hole inversion symmetry discussed in Ref.~\onlinecite{Liu2017symmetry}. (iii) Recently, Ref.~\onlinecite{alexandradinata2022topological} has discussed the potential for a large transverse photovoltaic effect in class A delicate TIs with nonzero RTP.
 The photovoltaic effect (both transverse and longitudinal) and related phenomena in rotation symmetric class AII delicate TIs is still an open question.
 We leave these questions for future research.